Weishuo93/NN_Pred/README.md

 # NN_Pred -- An interfacing library to deploy ML models in CFD codes

-This library aims at running tensorflow models in C++ and Fortran programs.
+This library aims at running ML models in C++ and Fortran programs.
 The library is mainly designed for deploying neural networks in CFD software, the extensions in **OpenFOAM** and **CFL3D** might reduce the burden of integrating ML with CFD software.

 The following features might be useful to you:
 - TensorFlow Backends: Support loading *.pb graph and [SavedModel](https://www.tensorflow.org/guide/saved_model) format.